-📊 The data: We surveyed local agents and found that the average real estate commission in Louisiana is 5.20%, which is less than the national average of 5.49%.
+📊 The data: We surveyed local agents and found that the average real estate commission in Louisiana is 5.44%, which is higher than the national average of 5.37%.

 Selling with a discount real estate company like Clever could help you save thousands on commission.
 Clever negotiates 1% listing fees with full-service Louisiana realtors from top brokers.

 On that same $212,400 home — you'd pay just $8,800, up to 24% less than paying average rates.